adrianRfeeger/ezShareCPAP/README.md

   - Ensure the ez Share SD card is inserted into a powered-on device (e.g., CPAP machine).
   - The device should be within close range (5-10 meters) of your computer.

-- **Interference:**
-  - Minimize interference by turning off other Wi-Fi devices during the connection process.

 ### File Download Issues

 - **Check the URL:**